yash5chandrakar/Todo-Grid/README.md

 This is a simple Todo-App which you can use to take and store your Notes.
 It comes with Local Storage feature.

 # Link
-Link to the Project is Here.
+Link to the Project is <a href="https://sparkling-fenglisu-0431f1.netlify.app/">Here</a>.

 # Requirements
 No Special Requirements needed.